Bill Israelson: Professional career

 Israelson turned professional in the late summer of 1980.
 In September, he played his first professional tournament, the North Dakota Open.
 In the three-round tournament he finished at 206 (−10), defeating Bob Ackerman by one.
 Israelson earned $5,000.
 Despite the victory, Israelson had no intention of trying to earn membership for the PGA Tour that fall.
 "I won't try for my professional card this year," he stated after the event.
 "I still have a lot of things to learn."
 Shortly after his win in North Dakota, he also won a "lucrative" pro-am in St. Cloud, Minnesota.
 Israelson then started playing the mini-tours in California and Texas.
 In May 1981, he attempted to qualify for the PGA Tour at Spring 1981 PGA Tour Qualifying School.
 However, he missed qualifying by a shot.
 The following month, in June, he attempted to qualify for the 1981 U.S. Open.
 At final qualifying, he was tied with a number of golfers for the final slots.
 Israelson competed in a six-for-five playoff to see who got the final five slots.
 Israelson three-putted the 2nd playoff hole to lose out.
-In the summer he played a some notable golf events in Minnesota, including the TapeMark Charity Pro-Am Golf Tournament and Minnesota State Open.
+In the summer he played in some notable golf events in Minnesota, including the TapeMark Charity Pro-Am Golf Tournament and Minnesota State Open.
 In both cases he was the leader in the early rounds but faltered in the final round.

 In the spring of 1982, Israelson attempted to qualify for the U.S. Open.
 Playing the Chicago sectional, Israelson was successful, finishing in second place, four back of medalist Jon Chaffee.
 The tournament proper was played at Pebble Beach Golf Links.
 Early at the 1982 U.S. Open, on Friday's back nine, Israelson birdied five holes against no bogeys to move into contention.
 It was the lowest back nine total in U.S. Open history at Pebble Beach.
 In addition, it was only one off of the back nine record at Pebble.
 Israelson, however, struggled on the weekend, failing to break 80, finishing in second to last place among those who made the cut.
 Because he made the cut, however, he qualified for the next two PGA Tour events, the Westchester Classic and the Western Open.
 He made the cut at the Westchester but missed the cut at the latter.
 In November, attempted to qualify for the PGA Tour at 1982 PGA Tour Qualifying School.
 After two rounds, Israelson was near the top 50 cutoff, in a tie for 52nd, but ultimately failed to make the tour.